Stable Monthly Income FAQ

 If the IRS Income Verification Service (IVES) program is experiencing delays, it may not be possible for Sellers to obtain verification that no tax transcripts are yet available.
 Is it acceptable for this verification to be obtained by the borrower...

-Answer: Yes, electronic verifications provided by the borrower are acceptable.
+Answer: Yes, electronic verifications provided by the borrower are acceptable for the purposes of the age of tax return requirements.
 Refer to Guide Section 5102.3, Written verifications, for additional information.

 Is there any flexibility for the note date requirement of November 1?
 For example, when the closing is rescheduled to a date that is after the required note date.